strongloop/strong-globalize/README.md

 ```

-# JSON File Globalization
+# JSON YAML File Globalization

-You can directly pass the file name of JSON file and a list of fields in the JSON file to `g.t` or `g.formatMessage`.
+You can directly pass the file name of JSON or YAML file and a list of fields to `g.t` or `g.formatMessage`.
 The file name is a path relative to the root directory of the package.
-The list of the fields is a string notation of two dimensional array being a list of the JSON values to globalize.
+The list of the fields is a string notation of two dimensional array being a list of the values to globalize.
 In the sample code below, `data.json` is the JSON file and `index.js` shows how to globalize all fields of `data.json`.  `g.t` loads the globalized object into memory which is usually done by `require(<file name>)` or `fs.readFile` followed by `JSON.parse`.
 Note that the file name and the list must be provided as string literals directly in `g.t` call.
+YAML file globalization works in exactly the same way.

 Note that `strong-globalize` supports [traditional message key approach](#help-txt-files-and-msg-keys) as well.
 To take the message key approach in JSON file globalization, manually define a message key like `msgKey`, store the key and content value pair in `intl/en/messages.json`, then in run-time, load the JSON file as usual (`require` or `readFile & parse`) first and overwrite the value with g.t('msgKey').

 [Plain text file globalization](#help-txt-files) works in the same way except that 1. the text file name is a path relative to `intl/en` of the package, and 2. since the entire text file is a message, there are no parameters equivalent to the field list.

+`test/fixtures/extract007' is the YAML equivalent.
+Likewise, `test/fixtures/formatyaml001` is the parallel of `test/fixtures/formatjson001`.

 ```js
 // test/fixtures/extract006/index.js